 Revitalize Academic Success Initiative (RASI)

-The Title III goals to “Strengthen Student Retention” and “Revitalize Faculty Development” call for faculty-initiated and -developed projects that make substantial changes in pedagogy or delivery methods for the promotion of student retention and success.
-The Office of Title III Center for Teaching and Learning provides financial and academic support for faculty to revitalize high-enrolled courses which traditionally have had low success rates.
-The Revitalize Academic Success Initiative (RASI) Committee was established by the APSU Faculty Senate to review and select projects for funding and implementation.
+The Center for Teaching and Learning's goals to “Strengthen Student Retention” and “Revitalize Faculty Development” call for faculty-initiated and -developed projects that make substantial changes in pedagogy or delivery methods for the promotion of student retention and success.
+The Center for Teaching and Learning provides financial incentive and academic support for faculty to revitalize high-enrolled courses that traditionally have had low success rates.
+The Revitalize Academic Success Initiative (RASI) Committee was established by the APSU Faculty Senate to review and select projects to incentivize and implement.
 Typically course revitalization occurs during Spring/Summer semesters and pilots during Fall semesters.
 Courses with lower enrollment also are considered for funding.
 Participation is open to all full-time faculty.

 A stipend of $8,800 will be paid to a team of at least two faculty members whose proposal is selected to revitalize a course with an enrollment of 100 or more students per academic year.
 A stipend of $4,400 will be paid to any team whose proposal is selected to revitalize a course with fewer than 100 students.
 A stipend of $4,400 will be paid to a single faculty member whose proposal is selected to revitalize a course, regardless of its enrollment size.
 One half of the stipend is distributed upon selection, the other half upon completion of all aspects of the project: attending faculty development, developing the course, piloting of the course, evaluating the outcome of the project, and disseminating the results to faculty.